aseempatni/lollypop/README.md

 Lollypop is a new GNOME music playing application.

-Is support mp3/4, ogg and flac.
+It supports mp3/4, ogg and flac.

 It provides:
 - Genre/Cover browsing